nickyonge/webpack-template/readme.md

   - `npm start`, which launches Webpack and a dev server.
 Your browser should automatically open up a new tab to `localhost:8080`
 - You're good to go!
   - Whenever you repoen your project and want to get back to work, run `npm start` again

+> [!NOTE]
+> The Webpack config file, **webpack.config.cjs**, is also on [GitHub Gist](https://gist.github.com/nickyonge/bb9fe46458c16e1cd560bce505e4af39) if you'd prefer to initialize your project from scratch.

 ## After Install